KangaRoo1372/webliero/def1v1/readme.md

 a) main "physics" parameters of the gameplay (part "constans" - I used liero promode rerevisited original settings);

-b) weapon changes (the list of weapons below - current version of the mod: 0.7).
+b) weapon changes (see the list of weapons with their description below).

 Generally, the mod contains 3 types of weapons:

-a) attack weapons (PANZERFAUST, RAILGUN, SOLAR FLAME);
+a) attack weapons (PANZERFAUST, RAILGUN, SOLAR FLAME, MISSILE, ZIMM);

 b) finishers (PLASMA SHOTGUN, MACHINE GUN, LASER CUTTER, FLAMETHROWER);

 c) defense weapons (DIRT SHIELD, MAGNETIC FIELD);

-d) bombs (UZUMAKI, NAPALM, CLUSTER BOMB).
+d) bombs (UZUMAKI, NAPALM, CLUSTER BOMB, MORTAR).

 The main ideas of the mod was: